MOVE

 File Selection

-Supports attribute switches, extended wildcards, ranges, multiple file names, delayed variable expansion, and include lists.
+Supports command dialog, attribute switches, extended wildcards, ranges, multiple file names, delayed variable expansion, and include lists.
 Date, time, size, or file exclusion ranges anywhere on the line apply to all source files.
 Use wildcards with caution on LFN volumes; see LFN File Searches for details.

 Internet: Can be used with FTP/TFTP/HTTP/HTTPS Servers.